jsiwiecki/Snowflake_Streams/README.md

 To practice orchestrating ETL process by Streams & Tasks in Snowflake

 ## What is done in this repo?
-How to utilise Snowflake Stream with a scheduled Snowflake Task which will orchestrate the data pipeline
+How to utilize Snowflake Stream with a scheduled Snowflake Task which will orchestrate the data pipeline

 ## Covered:
 - Snowflake Stream